samcondon4/PyLabTools/docs/user_guide/configuration.rst

 Configuration Dictionaries
 ###########################

-| As discussed in ample places throughout this documentation, SPHERExLabTools is configured by populating 5 *configuration variables*
+| As discussed in ample places throughout this documentation, PyLabTools is configured by populating 5 *configuration variables*
   with *configuration dictionaries.* These *configuration variables* are as follows:

     1. :ref:`INSTRUMENT_SUITE <user_guide/configuration:Hardware Configuration (INSTRUMENT_SUITE)>`